It’s Time Sales Managers Learn to Love LinkedIn

 Then your sales manager would understandably be overjoyed by the sheer number of potential leads he can cull from such a platform.

 Well, that platform is LinkedIn, and it’s been around officially since 2003.
-Sure, it has its share of pros and cons, but if your sales manager is reluctant to “jump on the bandwagon” or is doubtful of how useful LinkedIn will actually be for his purposes, then you should change his mind by giving him a glimpse of what he can do with it.
+Sure, it has its share of pros and cons, but if your sales manager is reluctant to “jump on the bandwagon” or is doubtful of how useful LinkedIn will actually be for their purposes, then you should change their mind by giving them a glimpse of what they can do with it.

 Ad Targeting Based on Segmentation